RmigD/piframe/README.md

 > rclone config
 And follow the instructions.
 You will need to create the album via rclone.
 Notes:
-1. Google won't let rclone touch the current albums in Google Photos via the current version of it's API.
+1. Google won't let rclone touch the current albums in Google Photos via the current version of its API.
+This is why you need to create an album with rclone itself.
 2. Installing rclone via apt-get installed an older version of rclone, without the option to sync Google Photos.
 I just downloaded the latest 32 bit ARM version from rclone and unzipped it into the home folder.
 #Create the album in Google Photos
 > ~/rclone-v1.53.1-linux-arm/rclone .....